microsoft/BotBuilder-Samples/CSharp/core-SendAttachment/README.md

 This option should be used when the file to send is less than 256Kb in size when encoded to base64.
 A good scenario are images generated based on user input.

-Checkout [GetUploadedAttachmentInfoAsync](SendAttachmentDialog.cs#L100-L129) to see how to get the required information to create the message attachment in the key method shown above (ProcessSelectedOptionAsync).
+Checkout [GetUploadedAttachmentInfoAsync](SendAttachmentDialog.cs#L100-L129) to see how to get the required information to create the attachment instance to add to the attachments collection in the key method shown above (ProcessSelectedOptionAsync).

 It does require a few more steps than the other methods, but leverages the channels store to store the file: